upcschool-ai/aidl-2021-winter-online-project/session-3/README.md

-# Session 2
+# Session 3
-Implement a full project training on [Chinese MNIST](https://www.kaggle.com/gpreda/chinese-mnist) with hyperparameter tuning.
+Train a model remotely using Google Cloud Compute Engine.
 ## Installation
 ### With Conda
 Create a conda environment by running